-Did you know that there are 80–100 different types of autoimmune disorders that affect various organs, glands, systems and functions throughout the body?
-Graves’ disease is a common autoimmune disorder characterized by an overproduction of thyroid hormones (a condition also called hyperthyroidism).
+Did you know that there are over 80 different types of autoimmune disorders that affect various organs, glands, systems and functions throughout the body?
+Graves’ disease is a common autoimmune disorder characterized by an overproduction of thyroid hormones.

-The thyroid is considered one of the most important endocrine glands in the body, since it produces hormones that affect nearly aspect of life: hunger, sleep, reproduction, energy levels, metabolism, body weight and more.
+The thyroid is considered one of the most important endocrine glands in the body, since it produces hormones that affect nearly every aspect of life: hunger, sleep, reproduction, energy levels, metabolism, body weight and more.
 You may have heard more about disorders caused by hypothyroidism, since they tend to be more common than hyperthyroid disorders.
 Hypothyroid conditions cause the thyroid to be underactive, meaning it doesn’t produce enough thyroid hormones.

 What Is Graves’ Disease?

 Graves’ disease was first identified by Irish physician Robert Graves about 150 years ago.
-(2) Graves’ disease symptoms can vary a lot depending on the person and how severe the disorder has become.
+(2) Graves’ disease symptoms can vary a lot depending on the individual and how severe the disorder has become.
 Because the thyroid gland has such widespread and important roles in the body, symptoms of Graves’ disease are usually very apparent and can affect overall well-being and health in many different ways.
 Graves’ disease is an autoimmune disorder that affects the entire thyroid gland and results from the overproduction of thyroid hormones, known as thyrotoxicosis.

 In the medical world, an autoimmune disorder is considered a chronic illness, having no permanent cure and needing to be controlled over time through various lifestyle changes and sometimes medications, too.
-The primary goal of controlling Graves’ disease is to stop the overproduction of thyroid hormones, which helps lower Graves’ symptoms, including trouble sleeping, weight loss, eye bulging and personality changes.
-(2)
+The primary goal of controlling Graves’ disease is to stop the overproduction of thyroid hormones, which helps lower Graves’ symptoms, including trouble sleeping, weight loss, eye bulging (known as Graves’ orbitopathy) and personality changes.
+(3)